 This Uniqlo Oxford comes recommended by two stylish guys for its affordable price and pretty perfect fit.
-Griffin Funk, a designer at Apple, told us he prefers this shirt to the Maison Margiela Oxford he also owns, while writer Alex Frank says that Uniqlo has perfected the “starched-white-shirt look” and that he always reaches for this when he’s trying to look professional.
+Griffin Funk, a designer at Apple, told us he prefers this shirt to the Maison Margiela Oxford he owns, while writer Alex Frank says Uniqlo has perfected the “starched-white-shirt look”, and he always reaches for this when he’s trying to look professional.
 The white Oxford is very low in stock, but its dark-blue sibling is available in a range of sizes.

-Writer and comedian James Folta is “not a big sweats guy,” but he makes an exception for Uniqlo’s Dry-Ex Ultra Stretch Active Pants, which are also stretchy, lightweight, sweat-wicking, and tailored in the leg and ankle.
-The pants, which have breathable, mesh-lined pockets, don’t make Folta feel like he’s “dragging around a blanket,” as he puts it.
+Writer and comedian James Folta is “not a big sweats guy”, but he makes an exception for Uniqlo’s Dry Ultra Stretch Active Pants, which are stretchy, lightweight, sweat-wicking, and tailored in the leg and ankle.
+The pants, which have breathable, mesh-lined pockets, don’t make Folta feel like he’s “dragging around a blanket”, as he puts it.

-Strategist writer Lauren Ro bought the Beauty Soft Wireless Bra at 16 weeks pregnant and found it to be “so comfortable, you barely notice you’re wearing it.”
-It kept her boobs “supported and look[ing] natural” both during her pregnancy and beyond, according to Ro, who says she now slips into the bra while working from home, because its contoured, full-coverage cups have not lost their shape (even after months of use).
-It’s “just so easy to wear,” she concludes.
-Stock is currently patchy in smaller cup sizes, but there’s lots available for an E-cup and up.
+Strategist writer Lauren Ro bought the Beauty Soft Wireless Bra at 16 weeks pregnant and found it to be “so comfortable you barely notice you’re wearing it”.
+It kept her boobs “supported and looking natural” both during her pregnancy and beyond, according to Ro, who says she now slips into the bra while working from home because its contoured, full-coverage cups have not lost their shape (even after months of use).
+It’s “just so easy to wear”, she concludes.
+Stock is currently patchy in smaller cup sizes, but there are lots available for an E-cup and up.

 Ro’s go-to sweatpants also happen to be from Uniqlo, specifically this pair, which she says has also “held up beautifully through constant wear” (including during the quarantine).
 They’re soft, cosy, and have pockets that are deep enough to fit her phone and other essentials, she says.

-When we spoke to stylish women about their preferred spots to pick up a cashmere jumper, five of our experts mentioned Uniqlo for the brand’s comfort-over-everything approach to cashmere ― including The Water Cure novelist Sophie Mackintosh and Antony Gormley Studio coordinator Elena Davidson.
-Davidson says, “I still regularly wear a dusty-pink round-neck jumper I bought six years ago that I pair with my Acne scarf for lockdown walks, or with jeans to work ― it’s supersoft and long-lasting.”
+When we spoke to stylish women about their preferred spots to pick up a cashmere jumper, five mentioned Uniqlo for the brand’s comfort-over-everything approach to cashmere ― including The Water Cure novelist Sophie Mackintosh and Antony Gormley Studio coordinator Elena Davidson.
+Davidson says, “I still regularly wear a dusty-pink round-neck jumper I bought six years ago that I pair with my Acne scarf for lockdown walks or with jeans to work ― it’s supersoft and long-lasting.”